Etymology of California: Califerne in Song of Roland

+Greek word kalli

+Putnam discussed Davidson's 1910 theory that Montalvo's California was based on the Greek word kalli (meaning beautiful) but discounted it as exceedingly unlikely, a conclusion that Dora Beale Polk agreed with in 1995, calling the theory "far-fetched".

 Other origin theories

-Several alternate theories have been proposed as possible origins of the word California, but they all have been dismissed, or at least determined by historians to be less compelling than the novel, Las Sergas de Esplandián.
+Several alternate theories have been proposed as possible origins of the word California, but they all have been dismissed, or at least determined by historians to be less compelling than the novel, Las sergas de Esplandián.
 Some of the most studied alternate theories include the following.

 Calida Fornax

-This term could derive from the Old Spanish *Calit Fornay, an alteration of the Latin Calida Fornax, meaning hot furnace.
+This term could derive from the Old Spanish *Calit Fornay, an alteration of the Latin Calida Fornax, meaning "hot furnace".

 This theory may explain why the circa 1650 map of the Island of California has the name as two words, "Cali Fornia."

 The word California may signify that it is a place that is hot in the manner of a lime kiln; both Spanish and Catalan have similar words taken from the Latin roots calcis (lime) and fornax (oven).

 Kali forno

-Another suggested source is kali forno, an indigenous phrase meaning "high mountains".
+Another suggested source is kali forno, an indigenous phrase from one of the local Baja languages or Californian languages meaning "high mountains".
 However, the name "California" was printed in Montalvo's book before Spanish explorers spoke with Native Americans.